Ahmedchabaa/rifund_frontend_flutter_app/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Softwares versions

+1 - SDK flutter 3.22.1

+2 - Android studio 2023.1

+3- VS code 1.90.0

-To run project you must run this commands:
+To run this project you must run this commands:

 1 - flutter pub get

 2 - flutter pub run flutter_launcher_icons -f main

 3 - flutter run

+# Who made this app

+This application is made by three students from higher institute of management Gabes Tunisia when they was in an intership in RIF Tunisia company that based in France. these students named : KHADHRAOUI Insaf
+                       MISSAOUI Imen
+                       CHABAA Ahmed